KDE/ghostwriter/README.md

     $ sudo dnf copr enable wereturtle/staging
     $ sudo dnf install ghostwriter

-openSUSE users can visit https://software.opensuse.org/package/ghostwriter to install the latest stable version.
-Note that the openSUSE version is maintained by volunteers.

 Finally, you may follow the build instructions below to install on Linux with the latest source code.

 ### MacOS

 You can download an application bundle for MacOS and copy it under /Applications (for all the users) or $HOME/Applications (for the current user).
 That application should work on osx 10.10+, but was tested only on macOS 10.13.
 Please remember that this build is experimental and you'll find some bugs.
 Please report those on the issue tracker.

-### FreeBSD

-To install *ghostwriter* on FreeBSD, open a terminal, and enter the following command:

-    $ sudo pkg install ghostwriter

 ## Build